btroller/One-Time-Pad/Readme.md

 `otp` is a simple C-based tool for pseudorandomly generating [one-time pads](https://en.wikipedia.org/wiki/One-time_pad), as well as encrypting and decrypting data using them.

 ### Disclaimer
 **Don't use this tool for anything serious.** I'm no expert in computer security or cryptography.
-The operation of adding and subtracting bytes to encrypt and decrypt from pads is simple enough, but still could be flawed.
+The operation of XORing bytes to encrypt and decrypt from pads is simple enough, but still could be flawed.
 This tool **definitley** doesn't generate truly random pads.

 ## Use
 To use `otp`, invoke it with one of the following formats: